What is IU EDP?

 - Finally, we commit ourselves to YOU, the park and recreation professional, to help you become more effective in your career.

 Who should attend IU EDP?

 This program is for individuals who are in the parks and recreation profession at any level.
 The 2018 and 2019 classes included practitioners from:

 - Municipal agencies and/or State Parks in Alabama, Delaware, Georgia, Illinois, Indiana, Louisiana, Maryland, Michigan, Minnesota, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Utah, and Wisconsin

 - Individuals in management, leadership or board positions will benefit from IU EDP.

 Out of Class Opportunities

-A variety of out of class opportunities are offered during EDP such as tours of IU sport facilities, Brown County State Park evening tour and dinner, canoeing on Griffy Lake.
+A variety of out of class opportunities are offered during EDP such as tours of IU sport facilities, Brown County State Park evening tour and dinner, and Switchyard Park.
 These activities will provide participants with an opportunity to get to know classmates in a non-structured atmosphere.
 Informal optional group dinner outings will also be scheduled for Monday and Tuesday night.